They were trapped looking for gold in a flooded cave. How were they found and will they be rescued?

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Ally Barnard, Sandi Sidhu and Jayden Sham contributed to this report.
+CNN’s Ally Barnard, Sandi Sidhu and Jaydn Sham contributed to this report.